patinkaew/Project-SCALLOPS/README.md

 ### Short-pulse laser and Petawatt laser

-The short-pulse laser system is quite complicated because to achieve very short pulse duration, we need to fire the laser with multiple wavelength, compared to long-pulse with mostly single wavelength.
+The short-pulse laser and petawatt laser are quite complicated because to achieve very short pulse duration, we need to fire the laser with multiple wavelength, compared to long-pulse with mostly single wavelength.
 Therefore, we need to know the changes of spectrum throughtout pulse duration.
 We use short time fourier transform (STFT) to breakdown wavelength and time contents of the pulse.
-Below is the flowchart for short-pulse simulation.
+Below is the flowchart for short-pulse and petawatt simulation.

 <img src="https://github.com/patinkaew/Project-SCALLOPS/blob/master/pics/shortpw_flowchart.png" width="250">

+We begin with simple simulation for short-pulse laser.
 Here is the plot of STFT magnitude of the pulse after stretcher.
 We amplify the pulse using Chirped Pulse Amplification (CPA).
 The stretcher will make the pulse more chirped and here we could actually see this on STFT plot.

 <img src="https://github.com/patinkaew/Project-SCALLOPS/blob/master/pics/short_stft.png" height="300">